willnearn/job_scheduling/README.md

   - No more than one worker per job per day (if you want multiple in a day, you can do something like Field1, Field2, Field3 are all separate jobs
   - No more than one job per worker per day
   - Workers have `num_days_off_per_week` days off per week
+- Output decisions onto a schedule in e.g. in a .csv

 ### TODO
 - Test with more complete data